The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Preliminaries on (Twisted) Equivariant K-theory for Proper and Discrete Actions

-The above discussion can be concluded telling that $\Fred^{(0)}(\Hg)$ is a representing space for $K$-theory.
-The group $\UU(\Hg)_{c.g.}$ of degree 0 unitary operators on $\Hg$ with the compactly generated topology acts continuously by conjugation on $Fred^{(0)}(\Hg)$, therefore the group $P\calu(\Hg)$ acts continuously on $Fred^{(0)}(\Hg)$ by conjugation.
+The above discussion can be concluded by telling that $\Fred^{(0)}(\Hg)$ is a representing space for $K$-theory.
+The group $\UU(\Hg)$ of degree 0 unitary operators on $\Hg$ with the compact open topology acts continuously by conjugation on $\Fred^{(0)}(\Hg)$, therefore the same is true for the group $P\calu(\Hg)$.
 In \cite{barcenasespinozajoachimuribe} twisted $K$-theory for proper actions of discrete groups was defined using the representing space $\Fred '(\HH)$, but in order to have multiplicative structure we proceed using $\Fred^{(0)}(\Hg)$.

 Let us choose the operator

 as the base point in $\Fred^{(0)}(\Hg)$.